Exorath/ConnectorService/README.md

 - gameId (string) [OPTIONAL]: Filter on gameId
 - mapId (string)[OPTIONAL]: Filter  on mapId
 - flavorId (string)[OPTIONAL]: Filter on flavorId
 - minLastUpdate (num)[OPTIONAL]: Requires the data to be at least younger then this time (in UNIX millis), if the current DB data is older, data will be re-fetched.
-Defaults to 0.
+NOT USED FOR NOW.

 **Response**:
 ```json